oleksii-shepel/actionstack-forms/projects/nygma/forms/src/README.md

 As you can see you are freed from the tedious task of implementing the various parts of the Redux pattern.
 Anyway NgRx offers comprehensive documentation to support you throughout your work.
 This is foreign parish and we have to deal with it with all our passion and devotion.
 </p>
 <p align="justify">
 At present, the readme is the primary source of documentation for Nygma, but rest assured that more resources may emerge in the future with growing interest.
 As an advocate for the belief that the code itself serves as the finest documentation, I have high hopes that it has been crafted to be concise and self-descriptive.
 To help you grasp the concepts, the library comes with a sample application that serves as a useful reference.
 You can find the source repository for the project at <a href="https://github.com/oleksii-shepel/angular-ngrx-forms.git">angular-ngrx-forms</a>.
-If you have any questions or suggestions, I will respond as soon as possible.
 </p>
 <p align="justify">
 I sincerely hope that your experience with <b>nygma-forms</b> brings you great joy and empowers you to develop highly robust and maintainable applications.
-Embrace the knowledge that the journey has just begun, and there are even greater advancements on the horizon.
-State management can indeed be made effortless.
-Stay tuned, as there's much more to come!</p>
+I must admit that this simple synchronization of state took a lot of debugging time.
+Unpredictability accompanied me all the way and for you this journey just begins.
+Be aware, you need to be persistent.
+Stay tuned and have fun by programming!</p>